JAZZ — Jazz Pharmaceuticals plc

 February 25, 2026

-Summary of Jazz Pharmaceuticals Q4 2025 Earnings Call
+Jazz Pharmaceuticals Q4 2025 Earnings Call Summary

 1. Key Financial Results and Metrics

-- Non-GAAP Adjusted Net Income: Approximately $522 million, with an adjusted EPS of $8.38.
+- Non-GAAP Adjusted Net Income: Approximately $522 million, with a non-GAAP adjusted EPS of $8.38.

 2. Strategic Updates and Business Highlights